zvakanaka/remote-pi-web/readme.md

 cd remote-pi-web
 npm install
 ```

+You can make your Pi think it has a screen by forcing HDMI output in the [`config.txt`](https://www.raspberrypi.org/documentation/configuration/config-txt/boot.md).

+This can be done by removing the `#` from the line of the `config.txt` that looks like this: `#hdmi_safe=1`.

 ## Run
 Other env vars: `SCREENSHOT_QUALITY` (defaults to 25), `KEEP_SCREENSHOTS` (defaults to false), `VIEW_ONLY` (defaults to false)